 Make a File Called User List

-Edit /etc/vsftpd.chroot_list and add one user each line to create a list file.
+Edit /etc/vsftpd.chroot_list and add one user for each line to create a list file.

 By modifying vsftpd.conf, instruct your FTP server to restrict this list of users to their home directories: